-In all these preparations, don’t forget to spend time with your child that is centered on him and his personal and unique interests.
-This will become your “action that speaks louder than words” and show your child how much he means to you.
+In all these preparations, don’t forget to spend time with your child that is centered on them and their personal and unique interests.
+This will become your “action that speaks louder than words” and show your child how much they mean to you.
 This is the essence of helping a child remain anchored and secure in the family, even with the monumental change of a new sibling.

 About the author: